 Ben landed in Philadelphia at age 17 and obtained work as a printer, eventually taking over The Pennsylvania Gazette.
 In 1732, at 26, he created another alter ego, Richard Saunders, an impoverished hen-pecked husband.
 Ben’s lively writing made Poor Richard’s Almanack a yearly best seller.

-Ben denied being Poor Richard, but no one was fooled and it became part of his legend (like if Sacha Baron Cohen denied being Ali G).
-PBS calls Ben the “First American Humorist,” but I consider him the original American smarty pants.
+Ben denied being Poor Richard, but no one was fooled and it became part of his legend.
+PBS calls Ben the “First American Humorist.”
 Here are some of his famous one-liners:

 - Fish and visitors stink after three days.